icann/rst-idn-test-labels/README.md

 by gTLD registries implementing the [Second-Level Reference Label Generation Rules](https://www.icann.org/resources/pages/second-level-lgr-2015-06-21-en).

-During production RSTs, creation and configuration of RST test objects will be performed by ICANN org.
-In the [OT&E environment](https://www.icann.org/resources/registry-system-testing-v2.0/#ote-environment), test subjects must create their own IDN table objects (via the [RST v2.0 REST API](https://icann.github.io/rst-api-spec/)).
+During production test, creation and configuration of RST test objects (and any associated IDN table objects) will be performed by ICANN org.
+In the [OT&E environment](https://www.icann.org/resources/registry-system-testing-v2.0/#ote-environment), test subjects must create their own IDN table objects (via the [RST v2.0 REST API](https://icann.github.io/rst-api-spec/)) which can then be associated with their tests.
 The files in this repository may be used to do so.

-The JSON files conform to the structure of the `idnTableRequest` schema which is described further in the [RST-API specification](https://icann.github.io/rst-api-spec/rst-api-spec.html).
+The [JSON files](./json) conform to the structure of the `idnTableRequest` schema which is described further in the [RST-API specification](https://icann.github.io/rst-api-spec/rst-api-spec.html).

 Therefore, a new IDN table object can be created in the API using `curl` as
 follows: